jbinko/ADAW/README.md

 _**Store data in structured way with indexing capability to provide speed for access.
 Data model which is optimized (transformed) for data domain data are aligned to.**_

-Once the data are snapshot and available in cheap storage in raw, versioned and complete form, it's time to transform them to the most useful product.
+Once the data are snapshot and available in cheap storage in raw, versioned, and complete form, it's time to transform them to the most useful product.
 As domain data model expectations changes during a time it's very useful to keep data in complete, raw form and with history.
 This allows at any point in time to introduce new dimension or attribute to domain data model with projection to the history.